 Remnants of Venetian rule are particularly apparent in charming Cres Town.
 See more.

 Other sights on Cres include Osor which was a commercial centre in the Middle Ages and now is notable for its restored buildings, outdoor sculpture and Musical Evenings in July and August.

-From the ferry stop in Porozina, drive to the Eco-Center, "Caput Insulae," in Beli, which provides an excellent introduction to the island's remarkable bird and plant life.
+From the ferry stop in Porozina, drive to the Eko-Center, "Caput Insulae," in Beli, which provides an excellent introduction to the island's remarkable bird and plant life.
 The center functions as a reserve for Eurasian griffon vultures, an indigenous bird with a wing span of more than nine feet that nests in the island's high coastal cliffs.
 There can be up to a dozen vultures in residence, which weigh up to 22 pounds!
 You might see one of the griffons in flight if you follow the eco-trails surrounding the center.
 An illustrated booklet published and distributed by the center helps you to identify the trees, plants, and bushes on the trails--wild asparagus, black mulberry, and wulfen's spurge.
 As you stroll along the paths, a diverse collection of bird life, such as golden eagles, snake eagles, and honey buzzards, soar above the surrounding woods.
-See my review.